xavier-hernandez/dnsclient-api/README.md

 # dnsclient-api
-A .NET core API built using Swagger, DnsClient, and Rollbar
+A .NET core API built using Swagger, DnsClient.NET, and Rollbar.

 Saw someone post on UpWork that they wanted an API to retrieve DNS information for a domain, specifically TXT records.
 I never heard back from them, so I took on the challenge anyway.
 I created this is in less than 24 hours spread out over 2 days.
 Its free for anyone to use now but remember it’s still rough around the edges.